Body lengths in millimetres - Queen 16 - 19,

 M 13 - 17

-Flies Apr - Sep.
+Flies March - Sep.
+Queens fly from mid March, workers from May, and new queens and males from September.
 It is now found world wide due to accidental introductions.
 In Europe it is absent from the most northern parts of Scandinavia.

 3 small black spots between eyes.
 Nest in cavities and holes in the ground.
 Nest size can reach a diameter of 1.8 m and contain thousands of individuals.
+It is possible, given the right conditions, for colonies to persist through the winter.
 Its life style is similar to V. vulgaris (see above).

 Vespula germanica has been introduced to Hawaii and New Zealand, and in these areas the normal yearly life cycle of this wasp has changed.